 Leeks do not go dormant in the fall but continue to grow slowly, so harvest time can be very flexible.
 Dig leeks any time after they are an inch or more in diameter, but leave them in the ground until you’re ready to use them.

 You can continue to harvest them through a mild winter and into early spring.
 Put an extra thick layer of mulch around the plants to delay the freezing of the ground and make it easier to dig them up.
 In a more typical Wisconsin winter, dig the plants before the ground freezes solid.
 Strip off the dead outer leaves and trim the roots and leaves after digging.

-Leeks are stored commercially for 2 to 3 months at 32°F and high relative humidity ( to prevent wilting).They will keep in your refrigerator for at least a month, but the quality will not be as good as when freshly harvested.
+Leeks are stored commercially for 2 to 3 months at 32°F and high relative humidity ( to prevent wilting).They will keep in your refrigerator for at least a month but the quality will not be as good as when freshly harvested.
 The variety and packaging will affect the storage life.
-And digging the plant up doesn’t stop it’s growth – it will continue to grow (very slowly) for months even under refrigeration, but this growth reduces the quality of the stems.
+Digging the plant up doesn’t stop it’s growth – it will continue to grow (very slowly) for months even under refrigeration but this growth reduces the quality of the stems.

 – Susan Mahr, University of Wisconsin – Madison